holberton-school-colombia/tests_simple_shell/README.md

 `./shell: 1: qwerty: not found`
 2. when you type `crtl + c ` it should not crash your shell\
 expected output: `^C`
-3. when you type `ctrl + d` your shell should be close
+3. when you type `ctrl + d` your shell should close
 4. if you type `ls -` or `ls +` you should get an error\
 `ls: cannot access -: No such file or directory`
 5. write a script that executes three times `ls` command